 All of the Australian cat associations accept the Australian Mist and many overseas ones also do.
 The Australian Mist arrived in the United Kingdom in 2007.

 The Australian Mist is a medium-sized and well-proportioned breed with no extreme features.

 The slightly round head is large, the nose has a slight dip with no break, large green eyes, medium to large ears, wide at the base, firm chin and strong whisker pads.

-A short coat which has spots or marbles.
+A short coat that has spots or marbles.
 The Australian Mist comes in seven colours, peach; brown; blue; chocolate; lilac; caramel and gold.

 The Australian Mist is an extremely friendly, playful and outgoing cat.
 It gets along well with people, including children and other pets, making it the perfect family pet.

 They thrive on human companionship and like to be near their human family all the time.
 Due to their nature, they make the perfect indoor pet.